 An emissions budget is the part of the SIP that identifies emissions levels necessary for meeting emissions reduction milestones, attainment, or maintenance demonstrations.
-To determine conformity of the 2021 Regional Plan and to conduct the conformity analysis of the 2021 RTIP Amendment No. 06 the emission analysis described in the Regional Emissions Forecast section was used.
+To determine conformity of the 2023 RTIP and redetermine the conformity of the Amendment to the 2021 Regional Plan, the emission analysis described in the Regional Emissions Forecast section was used.

-Table C.9 shows that the projected ROG and NOx emissions from the 2021 Regional Plan and 2021 RTIP Amendment No. 06 are below the ROG and NOx budgets from the 2020 SIP for both the 2008 and 2015 ozone standards.
+Table A.9 shows that the projected ROG and NOx emissions from the 2023 RTIP and Amendment to the 20212 Regional Plan are below the applicable ROG and NOx budgets from the 2020 SIP for the 2008 and 2015 ozone standards.